minprog/app-studio/45 Projects/30 Mad Libs/10 Assignment.md

 - Your app should be built using the `Story` class.

-    <iframe src="https://player.vimeo.com/video/212705221?portrait=0" width="400" height="225" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

-- The user should be allowed to  either pick one of the stories, or have it randomly selected.
+- The user should be allowed to pick one of the stories before starting.

 - Your app should properly display on devices of various dimensions.